ChainSafe/engineering-handbook/docs/2_development/3_documentation.md

 ## Libraries and Tools

-[Docosaurus 2](https://docusaurus.io/) is used for writing documentation for libraries and tools because it's open-sourced, highly customizable allows writing documentation in markdown and we can deploy it everywhere (including IPFS).
+[Docusaurus 2](https://docusaurus.io/) is used for writing documentation for libraries and tools because it's open-sourced, highly customizable allows writing documentation in markdown and we can deploy it everywhere (including IPFS).